awsdocs/amazon-s3-developer-guide/doc_source/cors.md

 The following are example scenarios for using CORS\.

 **Scenario 1**
-Suppose that you are hosting a website in an Amazon S3 bucket named `website` as described in [Hosting a static website on Amazon S3](WebsiteHosting.md)\.
+Suppose that you are hosting a website in an Amazon S3 bucket named `website` as described in [Hosting a static website using Amazon S3](WebsiteHosting.md)\.
 Your users load the website endpoint:

 ```
 http://website.s3-website.us-east-1.amazonaws.com